Who We Are

 This course will cover the knowledge and skills surrounding measurement and evaluation related to the delivery of wellness, physical education, and/or recreation services.
 This course will focus on how to conduct individual assessments and activity/program evaluation.

-Prerequisites: PER 204, PER 232, Senior Standing; PER Majors; or permission of instructor.
+PER 204, 232, and Senior Standing; PER Majors; or permission of instructor.

 This course will include a study of administrative practices and their application to physical education, recreation, and sports in diverse environments.
 Students will gain an understanding of the underlying principles and practices of planning, organizing, leading, and evaluation of physical education, recreation, and sport programs in school and community settings.
 Upon completing the course the student will demonstrate human and technical skills to provide leadership and supervision for activity-based programs.